KaleChinmay/Handwritten_Math_Expression_Recognition/README.md

-# pattern_rec_project
+# Math Symbol Recognition
 Pattern Recognition project
 This is a code for pattern recognition for recognizing Math Expression and parsing them from scratch.

-Dataset used : CROHME dataset.
+Dataset used : # CROHME dataset.
 It has two types of data:
 a.
 Dataset with individial math symbols
 b.
 Dataset with mathematical expression.